o1-labs/docs2/docs/zkapps/snarkyjs/basic-concepts.md

 `const sum = 1 + 3`.

-In SnarkyJS, you write this as:
+In o1js, you write this as:

 `const sum = new Field(1).add(new Field(3))`